-Jurisdictions Impacted: See hydrology base map (Map 6) for the locations of major dams.
+Jurisdictions Impacted: See hydrology base map (Map 11) for the locations of major dams.
 The following jurisdictions all contain major dams:

-- Village of Cass City

-- o Indianfields Township
+- Indianfields Township

 - City of Vassar

+- City of Caro

 - Vassar Township

 Change in Risk from 2008 Plan: In 2013, the City of Vassar removed the Vassar Dam, after receiving a \$40,300 grant from the Michigan Department of Natural Resources.
 The dam was a timber crib structure with a concrete cap, approximately 200 feet in length.
 The dam was in a state of ruin due to a collapsed portion in the center.
 The dam served no economic purpose and was a public safety hazard.